EduardoLemos567/WebRazorAuthorizationSystem/README.md

-# Sample Project
+# Authorization System Project

 This is a sample project using:
  - C# 11
  - .NET Core 7.0
  - ASP.NET Core 7.0.4
  - EF Core 7.0.4
  - Razor Pages Model